Merkard1/Social-Media/social-media-frontend/src/5_entities/Article/model/README.md

 ## Description

-The ui folder contains reusable and composable components for rendering articles
+The ui folder contains reusable and composable components for rendering, creating, editing articles

 ---